 Exhibition from February 1 to March 27, 2017

-Valloire is a ski resort located at 1,430 meters above sea level in Savoie.
-The Notre-Dame-de-l'Assomption church is a 17th century Savoyard baroque style Church, classified as a historical monumen.
-Tradition reports that every parishioner coming to Mass brought materials for its construction.
+Valloire is a ski resort located in Savoie, 1,430 meters above sea level, which houses Notre-Dame-de-l'Assomption, a 17th century Baroque church, classified as a historical monument.
+The legend states that every parishioner on his way to Mass brought along materials for the church's construction.